 Several closely-packed cars were jostling for position at top speed when they got tangled up, setting off a dangerous chain reaction that ensnared a number of vehicles.

-Reigning Sprint Cup champ Brad Keselowski -- who later told CNN he and others were simply “going for the win" -- was among those involved, while Tony Stewart somehow emerged unscathed an
+Reigning Sprint Cup champ Brad Keselowski, who later told CNN on Saturday that he and others were simply “going for the win,” was among those involved, while Tony Stewart somehow emerged unscathed and won the race.

 Driver Kyle Larson’s vehicle ended up flying into a fence that separates the track from spectators.
 The car broke into pieces, including tires and a fiery engine.

 Larson walked away from the crash, even after the front part of his No. 32 car was gone.
 He and the other nine drivers involved told reporters that they were checked at a medical tent on the Daytona infield and released.

 Some pieces of the shredded debris flew into the barrier, while others got into the stands – some of it reaching the second level.